 Does Avi Offer a Virtual Load Balancer ?

 No, Avi Networks does not offer a virtual load balancer.
 Avi offers a software-defined load balancing solution called the Avi Vantage Platform, which uses a software-defined scale-out architecture that separates the central control plane (Avi Controller) from the distributed data plane (Avi Service Engine).
-It delivers extensible application services including load balancing, security and service mesh on ONE platform across any environment.
+It delivers extensible application services including load balancing, security and container ingress on ONE platform across any environment.
 Avi Vantage is 100% REST API based that makes it fully automatable and seamless with the CI/CD pipeline for application delivery.
 With elastic autoscaling, Avi Vantage can scale based on application loads.
 And built-in analytics provide actionable insights based on performance monitoring, logs and security events in a single dashboard (Avi App Insights) with end-to-end visibility.